CosmoRocket/Notency/README.md

 This project presented us with interesting features to implement such as sending SMS and tracking responses and therefore was a very valuable learning opportunity.
 Doing the project for a real client helped us train soft skills such as communication, planning, scoping to a minimum viable product, time management, getting feedback, etc.

 The scope of the project was perfect for the time allowed whilst challenging at the same time.

+We encountered quite a few technical challenges along the way.
+Below, we have documented our thought processes and how we resolved these issues.

 ### Communication with the client

 We managed to communicate regularly with the client by email and meetings to get instructions and confirmation as we went along.
 We were very fortunate in that our client was very responsive to our questions and emails, which made the whole process a lot smoother for us.

 ### Collaboration as a team